How to Plan an Unforgettable California Honeymoon

 Carmel-by-the-Sea

 Located about two hours south of San Francisco, this picturesque coastal town is heavy on charm.
-Take in the storybook cottages and visit the galleries and boutiques on the picture-perfect main drag.
+Take in the storybook cottages and visit art galleries and boutiques on the picture-perfect main drag.

 Santa Barbara